beingbing/java-springboot/src/main/java/be/springboot/pp/authentication/info.md

 - `InMemoryUserDetailsManager` while creating a set of default creds also create other details for it, like authorities provided under `GrantedAuthority`
 - `NoOpPasswordEncoder` is the implementation of `PasswordEncoder` which is used by default with password validation along with `InMemoryUserDetailsManager`
 - similarly, we can create a bean of our own custom `UserDetailsService` and `PasswordEncoder` using `@Configuration/@Bean` annotations
-- but as soon as we create a custom bean of `UserDetailsService`, spring-security stops making default bean of `InMemoryUserDetailsManager`
+- but as soon as we create a custom bean of `UserDetailsService`, spring-security stops making default bean of `UserDetailsService`, `PasswordEncoder` and `AuthenticationProvider` and then we need to define custom implementation for all three of them otherwise there will be no way for HTTP requests to get authenticated.
-- but spring-security still keeps the architecture in place, so we need to create creds as well along with custom bean otherwise we won't be able to log in.
+- and spring-security still keeps the architecture in place, so we need to create creds as well along with custom bean otherwise we won't be able to log in.
 ```java
 @Bean
 public UserDetailsService inMemoryCustomUserDetailsService() {